hahahaha123567/hello-world/README.md

-This is a noob who is learning how to use GitHub
+This is a noob learning how to use GitHub